 Collect Your Family Health History

-To make the most out of your visit, you should gather family health history information prior to your appointment.
+To make the most of your visit, you should gather family health history information prior to your appointment.
 It may be helpful for you to talk with your relatives about cardiovascular conditions running in your family.
 Specifically, you will want to discuss the following:

 - Who in the family has been diagnosed with a cardiovascular condition, and how are they related to you?